 Spring (March to May):

-Spring is an excellent time to trek to Everest Base Camp due to the mild temperature and clear skies, offering the chance to fully appreciate the stunning scenery.
+Spring is an excellent time to trek to Everest Base Camp due to the mild temperature and clear skies, offering the chance to appreciate the stunning scenery fully.
 This season also brings blooming rhododendrons and other vibrant flowers, enhancing the trek's natural beauty.
 The trail tends to be busier, with more trekkers contributing to a lively and energetic atmosphere.

 Autumn (September to November):

 During autumn (September to November), the weather is generally stable and precise, providing excellent visibility and stunning views of the mountains.
-This season is particularly favored for its moderate temperatures and favorable trekking conditions.
+This season is particularly favoured for its moderate temperatures and favourable trekking conditions.

 Is Climbing Mount Everest from China or Nepal Easier?